Go to content

 INFRARED IMAGING SYSTEMS AND METHODS

 Our team has 30 years of experience in the development of infrared thermal imaging systems and technologies.
 Since 1992, 12 original models of thermal imagers have been developed, and more than 30 devices have been prototyped for solving various tasks of thermal analysis.
-We also have significant experience in the development of thermal imaging techniques necessary for using the thermal imaging method in various areas of human activity, including science and medicine.
+We also have significant experience in developing thermal imaging techniques and applying the thermal imaging method in diverse fields of human activity, including science and medicine.
 The main directions of our scientific activity today are:

 Development of infrared image converters based on superconductors

-We study of bolometric, noise and other properties of various superconducting thin-film structures, as well as the mechanisms of formation of a response to electromagnetic radiation in order to create efficient infrared images in a wide spectral range on their basis.
-The imager operation principle is based on the original idea of controlling the coordinate sensitivity of a superconducting bolometric structure using an external (current, magnetic, thermal, etc.) action.
-The method for controlling the coordinate sensitivity of an HTSC bolometer has been experimentally implemented using a laser scanning beam that forms areas sensitive to IR radiation on the surface of a HTSC thin-film meander.
-The developed highly efficient HTSC bolometric multi-element IR imager with electrodeless readout of the thermal field distribution is an alternative to IR thermal imaging systems based on multi-element matrices.
-[1,2]
+We study bolometric, noise and other properties of various superconducting film structures, as well as the mechanisms of formation of their response to electromagnetic radiation to create effective infrared image converters in a wide spectral range.
+The principle of operation of the converters is based on the original idea of controlling the coordinate sensitivity of a superconducting bolometric structure using an external (current, magnetic, thermal, etc.) influence.
+The method is experimentally implemented using a laser scanning beam, which forms areas sensitive to IR radiation on the surface of a HTSC thin-film meander.
+A HTSC bolometric multi-element IR image converter with electrodeless readout of the thermal field distribution has been created, which is an alternative to IR thermal imaging systems based on multi-element matrices.
+[1, 2, 3]

-We design and prototype various models of IR thermal imaging systems capable for simultaneously solving both standard tasks of thermal imaging analysis and various atypical tasks of scientific research (for example, very high or low temperature processes, phenomena accompanying non-thermal radiation, etc.) Such tasks cannot be solved when using serial thermal imagers, in which the hardware and software parts are not available for changes and upgrades.
-A distinctive feature of our models is the "open architecture" and modular design of hardware and software parts, which allows to change the parameters and functionality in accordance with the specific task being solved, to combine our device with other scientific or medical equipment, etc. [3,4]
+We create various models of IR thermal imaging systems that are capable of simultaneously solving both standard thermal imaging analysis tasks and diverse atypical tasks that arise in scientific research (for example, high or low-temperature processes).
+Such tasks cannot be solved by serial thermal imagers because they are not available for changes and modernization.
+A distinctive feature of our models is the "open architecture" and modular design of the hardware and software parts, which allows you to change parameters and functionality in accordance with the specifics of the task, combine the device with other scientific or medical equipment, etc. [4, 5, 6, 7]

 Study of the thermal field dynamics

-We use the active (dynamic) thermal imaging to measure the amplitude and temporal changes of excess temperature fields on the surface of aircraft elements or other products made of composite materials in order to detect internal defects and quantitatively estimate their parameters such as shape, size, depth, material, etc. (Continuing research after the ending of innovative project "The development of the infrared diagnostic complex and the method of detecting defects in composite material aircraft elements", supported of the NAS of Ukraine, No. 0116U005049).
-[7]
+We use the dynamic thermography method to measure the amplitude and temporal changes of excess temperature fields on the surface of aircraft parts and other products made of composite materials in order to detect internal defects and quantify their parameters (defect shape, size, depth of occurrence and material).
+[10]

 Back to content